Olympia and York: The Golden 80s

+As well, they held a significant shareholding in the Royal Trustco.

 Both Reichmann brothers were strongly religious Haredi Jews, and shut down their construction sites for the Jewish Sabbath and for all Jewish holidays.
 Even while the success of O&Y made them one of the world's richest families, they continued to live relatively austere lives.

-In the mid-1980s the company diversified.
-In 1985 it bought Gulf Canada, a deal that attracted much controversy because it earned the company multimillion-dollar tax breaks.
-They also acquired a 50.1% control of Brinco Ltd. in 1980 then the following year an 82% controlling interest in Abitibi-Price Inc. As well, they held a significant shareholding in the Royal Trustco.
-In 1980, they had also acquired English Property Corp, one of the largest British developers, which would eventually lead to the Canary Wharf property development.
+The company diversified through the 1980s.
+The firm acquired a 50.1% control of Brinco Ltd. in 1980.
+In 1981, the company acquired an 82% controlling interest in Abitibi-Price Inc. In 1985 the company bought Gulf Canada, a deal that attracted much controversy because it earned the company multimillion-dollar tax breaks.
 Following a highly publicized legal battle with Britain's Allied Lyons PLC for control of Canadian-based distillers Hiram Walker-Gooderham and Worts Distillery, the makers of the popular Canadian Club brand of rye whiskey, in 1987 Olympia & York became Allied Lyons' largest shareholder.